conduitio-labs/conduit-connector-mysql/README.md

           # Type: string
           # Required: yes
           tables: ""
-          # DisableLogs disables verbose cdc driver logs.
+          # Disables verbose cdc driver logs.
           # Type: bool
           # Required: no
           cdc.disableLogs: "false"
-          # EnabledSnapshot prevents the connector from doing table snapshots
+          # Prevents the connector from doing table snapshots and makes it start
-          # and makes it start directly in cdc mode.
+          # directly in cdc mode.
           # Type: bool
           # Required: no
           snapshot.enabled: "false"
-          # FetchSize limits how many rows should be retrieved on each database
+          # Limits how many rows should be retrieved on each database fetch on
-          # fetch on snapshot mode.
+          # snapshot mode.
           # Type: int
           # Required: no
           snapshot.fetchSize: "10000"
-          # UnsafeSnapshot allows a snapshot of a table with neither a primary
+          # Allows a snapshot of a table with neither a primary key nor a
-          # key nor a defined sorting column.
-The opencdc.Position won't record
+          # defined sorting column.
+The opencdc.Position won't record the last
-          # the last record read from a table.
+          # record read from a table.
           # Type: bool
           # Required: no
           snapshot.unsafe: "false"
-          # SortingColumn allows to force using a custom column to sort the
+          # Allows to force using a custom column to sort the snapshot.
-          # snapshot.
           # Type: string
           # Required: no
           tableConfig.*.sortingColumn: ""